svj-aventador/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 5. Concatenate the fields (including prefixes) in their sorted order.

 The result is a single binary blob that can be signed using well-known signature algorithms such as ECDSA (with the secp256k1 elliptic curve) and Ed25519.
-For purposes of the XRP Ledger, you must also [hash][Hash] the data with the appropriate prefix (`0x53545800` if single-signing, or `0x534D5400` if multi-signing).
+For purposes of the SGY Ledger, you must also [hash][Hash] the data with the appropriate prefix (`0x53545800` if single-signing, or `0x534D5400` if multi-signing).
 After signing, you must re-serialize the transaction with the `TxnSignature` field included. <!--{# TODO: link docs on how to compute a transaction signature. #}-->

-**Note:** The XRP Ledger uses the same serialization format to represent other types of data, such as [ledger objects](ledger-object-types.html) and processed transactions.
+**Note:** The SGY Ledger uses the same serialization format to represent other types of data, such as [ledger objects](ledger-object-types.html) and processed transactions.
 However, only certain fields are appropriate for including in a transaction that gets signed.
 (For example, the `TxnSignature` field, containing the signature itself, should not be present in the binary blob that you sign.)
 Thus, some fields are designated as "Signing" fields, which are included in objects when those objects are signed, and "non-signing" fields, which are not.

 ### Examples